• Home

 St. Patrick’s Day White Chocolate Covered Pretzels Recipe

-How fun do these rainbow sprinkles and St. Paddy’s Day themed shapes make this St. Patrick’s Day Chocolate Covered Pretzels Recipe?
-They would look great on your dessert spread after the corned beef is finished up or can be sent for a class party, to wish a friend some luck, or as a treat for your family.
-The kids will enjoy helping to dip and sprinkle theme.
+How fun do these rainbow sprinkles and St. Paddy’s Day themed shapes make this St. Patrick’s Day Chocolate Covered Pretzel Rods Recipe?
+They would look great on your dessert spread after the corned beef is finished up.
+These chocolate dipped pretzels can be sent to school for a class party. treat for your family.
+You can also put them in a cellophane bag and tie them with a ribbon and gift them to friends.

 Ingredients: